Drugs and Other Mind Thrashers

 E: alternate designation of Ecstasy

-Ecstasy: MDMA; of amphetamine family.
-Drug of choice at raves; stimulant and hallucinogen; gives a ‘drunk feeling’ without the hangover.
+Ecstasy: MDMA; of amphetamine family; a 'club' drug, illegal in U.S. Drug of choice at raves; stimulant and hallucinogen; gives a ‘drunk feeling’ without the hangover.
 There is no evidence it is addictive.
 When the price of 3-4 pills became too expensive, speed became the cheaper alternative.
 For more information, click here.

 Ephedrine: An alkaloid C10H15NO originally derived from the Ephedra plant and used to relieve congestion and asthma and to constrict blood vessels.
 Over-the-counter substitute for amphetamine.